Paulocracy/BachBro/README.md

 ## 1. Introduction
 BachBro is a set of free and open-source tools for musicians and music researches which lack in most other common music programs.
 All tools are provided in a single graphical user interface.
+BachBro is written in Python 3.
+For Windows, binaries are availabe at the [releases](https://github.com/Paulocracy/BachBro/releases).

  An additional music data editor, which works in a modern web browser, is also provided.